microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/conversion.rst

     The user can cancel the conversion operation or choose to continue with it.
 #.
 If the user chooses to continue, the host navigates them to a page that invokes the :wopi:action:`convert` action
     on the file.
 #.
-The conversion process is started, and Office Online calls :ref:`PutRelativeFile` with the converted document
+The conversion process is started, and |wac| calls :ref:`PutRelativeFile` with the converted document
     content.
 #.
-The host returns a special URL in the :term:`HostEditUrl` property in the PutRelativeFile response.
-Office Online
+The host returns a special URL in the :term:`HostEditUrl` property in the PutRelativeFile response. |wac|
     navigates the user to that URL once the conversion is complete.
 #.
 The user lands on the URL specified by the host, and sees the following message: